alidanapour/chip8_emulator/Product_Document.md

 **Release 2**

 - Emulator
-    - ROM Loading: In release 1, the ROMs are preloaded into the memory.
-We will allow users to load any valid Chip-8 ROM into the memory in release 2.
+    - ROM Loading: In Release 1, the ROMs are preloaded into the memory.
+We will allow users to load any valid Chip-8 ROM into the memory in Release 2.
     - Keyboard Input: The 16-key keyboard used for input will be mapped to the computer keyboard and will also be displayed on the web page according to the following mapping:

         1	2	3	C  ------>		1	2	3	4 <br>